-Why is Social and Emotional Learning so effective?
+Why is Social and Emotional Learning critical?

 by Joseph Cohen, President and co-founder, Empowered Fathers in Action (EFA) Foundation

 It is paradoxical that the tragic 2012 Sandy Hook school shooting in Newtown, Connecticut would result in the creation of a simple yet profound formula for choosing love.

 This program, an evidence based Social and Emotional Learning curriculum, seems to be a sustainable educational solution that may help eliminate school shootings and bullying while improving the self-esteem of students from kindergarten through grade twelve.